howtographql/howtographql/content/frontend/react-urql/1-getting-started.md

 2. Here you're instantiating a new `Client` and are passing it your endpoint `url` and a list of `defaultExchanges`
 3. Finally you render the root component of your React app.
 The `App` is wrapped with the context Provider for the `urql` Client.

-The `defaultExchanges` would also be applied automatically, but in the next step we'll be setting up suspense support and the normalized cache!
+The `defaultExchanges` would also be applied automatically, but in the next step you'll be setting up suspense support and the normalized cache!

 #### Set up additional urql Exchanges